 UNITE HERE Local 11 appealed to Jay-Z to honor the boycott by choosing another venue for the famed after-party, which Jay-Z hosted jointly with Beyoncé in the past but will host alone this year, according to The Hollywood Reporter.
 Jay-Z and ROC Nation did not respond to the Union.

 “We hoped that Jay-Z would do the right thing and move his party.
 He had every opportunity to do so.
 But he made it clear what side he was on.
 He was not on the side of workers, of Black women, of justice for working people.
 The so-called stars skulking into the party was an insult to the brave workers who have risked everything to win respect and dignity at work.
 This callous disregard is evidence to everyone that neither Jay-Z, Rihanna, Michael B. Jordan, Zoë Kravitz, nor the Chateau Marmont care about anyone or anything except themselves,” said Kurt Petersen, Co-President of UNITE HERE Local 11.

-Through the highly publicized boycott of the Chateau Marmont, workers are calling on the hotel to demonstrate a commitment to respecting workers’ years of service by rehiring them in accordance with their legal rights and ensuring that all workers–regardless of their race, sex, or background–feel treated with dignity and respect.
+The boycott calls for Chateau Marmont to demonstrate a commitment to respecting its workers’ years of service by rehiring them in accordance with their legal rights and to ensuring that all workers–regardless of their race, sex, or background–feel treated with dignity and respect.